rbuurma/vic-sem-2019/VicSemSyllabus2019.md

 *February 28: Patricia Matthew talk*

 #### Week 6, March 1: reference
+some topics: surveillance; realism and the occult; precarity; technology; gender and sexuality; Catholicism; domesticity; pedagogy; precarity and superfluous women (again)

 + Charlotte Bronte, *Villette* (first half)
 + Mikhail Bakhtin, from "Discourse in the Novel," 259-331
 + Mikhail Bakhtin, from "Problems of Dostoevsky's Poetics," p 5-8 and skim for examples of polyphony